ProtoLife/daptics-api/pydocmd/graphql_api.md

 <td valign="top"><a href="#int">Int</a></td>
 <td>

-If the experimental space has been validated, the cost in PDT credits for each design generation.
+If the experimental space has been validated, the cost in daptic credits for each design generation.

 </td>
 </tr>